-In the second half of class, students will briefly present their paper, highlighting a few key points and posing questions for discussion.
+At the beginning of class, students will briefly present their paper, highlighting a few key points and posing questions for discussion.
 (If two students are presenting during the same week, they will have to decide how they want to divide up the time/readings for the purposes of the presentation, but each must cover all readings when writing the paper).